0nix/ggj21/twine/ending3.md

 That enunciation.
 It's him.

 "Not a lot here besides your background check from your Academy days.
 After that, not much of note.
 I do wonder where did you get off joining a terrorist group.
-Are these yours?"
+Tell me, are these yours?"

 You hear a bunch of papers slam on the metal table.
 Your vision's still kinda blurry, but you can make it enough to see that they're not yours.